-Lady Gaga Wows at the Oscars 2022 Red Carpet - E!
+Oscars 2022: There's a Million Reasons to Love Lady Gaga's Look - E!
 Online

-We are speechless over Lady Gaga's red carpet look.
+We are speechless over Lady Gaga's look.

-The House of Gucci actress wore a cream strapless gown to the 2022 Oscars on Sunday, March 27.
+The House of Gucci actress wore a cream strapless gown to Elton John's Oscars 2022 party on Sunday, March 27.
 Gaga topped off her look with a diamond necklace, diamond earrings and a striking red lip.

 Gaga is set to present an award at this year's ceremony.
 Although she is not nominated for an individual honor herself, her film House of Gucci is up for an Academy Award for Best Makeup and Hairstyling.